 Upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health and safety of students or employees, the University will immediately notify the campus community of the situation.

 The definition of a significant emergency or dangerous situation involving an immediate threat is any situation which encompasses an imminent or impending threat to the campus.
-This includes but not limited to fires, serious health outbreaks, bombs, terrorist incidents, armed individuals, explosions, civil unrest and severe weather conditions such as tornados, blizzards and earthquakes that are likely to impact the campus.
+This includes but not limited to fires, serious health outbreaks, bombs, terrorist incidents, armed individuals, explosions, civil unrest and severe weather conditions such as tornados that are likely to impact the campus.

-When a member of the university community believes a significant emergency or dangerous situation exists they should notify the Police and Parking Services office at (308)627-4811, the Assistant Vice Chancellor for Business and Finance at (308)865-8427, the Director of Police and Parking Services at (308)865-8517, the Director of Residence Life at (308)865-8519, or the Emergency Operation Team’s Faculty Rep at (308)865-8518.
-Once one of the above individuals receives a report they shall without delay investigate and confirm the facts of the situation and determine who it will impact.
+When a member of the university community believes a significant emergency or dangerous situation exists, they should notify the Police and Parking Services office at (308 ) 627-4811, the Assistant Vice Chancellor for Business and Finance at (308) 865-8427, the Director of Police and Parking Services at (308) 865-8517, the Director of Residence Life at (308) 865-8519, or the Emergency Operation Team’s Faculty Representative at (308) 865-8518.
+Once one of the above individuals receives a report, they shall without delay investigate and confirm the facts of the situation and determine who it will impact.
 The individual receiving and investigating the situation or their designee will craft a notification and send it to the affected population through UNKAlert!
 The notification will warn the affected area of the emergency and any precautionary steps to take if known.

-Immediately thereafter administrative staff will be notified to include; University Communications, who will prepare and send all future communications and communicates to the larger community.
-During this process alternative means of communication other than UNKAlert! may be used to include but not limited to the University television scrolling, the university web page and local media.
+Immediately thereafter; administrative staff will be notified to include University Communications, who will prepare and send all future communications and communicates to the larger community.
+During this process alternative means of communication other than UNKAlert! may be used to include but not limited to the University television scrolling, the university web page, social media and local media.

 Release of any and all information shall be contingent upon the information not interfering with department operations to contain or respond to the emergency, infringing on an individual’s rights or the violation of an existing law.